 The sacrament of baptism derives its name from a Greek word that means to plunge or to immerse into water.
 It highlights the new Christian’s burial into Christ’s death and resurrection into a new Christian life of grace.
 Baptism also makes us children of light and empowers us to bring the light of Christ into the world.
-Please contact Marie Marsh at the Parish Office at 920-403-3988 or via email at firstname.lastname@example.org for assistance with Baptisms.
+Please contact Marie Marsh at the Parish Office at 920-403-3988 or via email at firstname.lastname@example.org for more information about Baptisms at St. Norbert College Parish.

-The sacrament of reconciliation (confession) is scheduled each Wednesday from 3:30-4:30 p.m. in the Reconciliation Room during the academic year at Old St. Joe's.
+The sacrament of reconciliation (confession) is scheduled each Wednesday from 3:30 to 4:30 p.m. in the Reconciliation Room during the academic year at Old St. Joe's.
 Anyone seeking this sacrament may contact any priest on campus for an appointment at any time.

 A continuation of the sacrament of baptism, confirmation reaffirms a Catholic’s commitment to his or her faith.
 We offer a preparation program for those who want to receive the sacrament of confirmation, which is celebrated at Old St. Joe's every odd-numbered year.
-Confirmation will next be celebrated in 2015.
+Confirmation will be celebrated on April 19, 2015 at the 10 a.m.
+Mass.

 For more information, please contact Bethany Thier at 920-403-3474 or email@example.com.

-Parishioners, alumni of St. Norbert College and those with Norbertine affiliations may choose to marry at Old St. Joe’s.
+Parishioners and alumni of St. Norbert College may choose to marry at Old St. Joe’s.
 Couples are encouraged to contact the parish office a year in advance so that they may begin the period of preparation that the Catholic church requires for the sacrament of marriage.

 Preparation sessions will focus on your relationship with each other, family, community and God.
 Couples will need to participate in an engaged-couple retreat offered through the Catholic Diocese of Green Bay or their local diocese of residence.